 \subsection{Measuring $\sigma(\nu\nu h)\BR(h\to {\rm hadrons})$}

 In Method B, $\sigma(\nu\nu h_b)$ is a crucial intermediate quantity to measure.
 As is shown in Table~\ref{tab:obs}, the precision for its measurement is 3.2 (2.9)\% and 3.1\%, at CEPC$_{240(250)}$ and FCC$_{240}$, respectively.
 This comprises the main bottleneck for improving the precision of measuring $\Gamma_h$.
-In Method B$'$, $\sigma(\nu\nu h_b)$ is replaced with an inclusive quantity $\sigma(\nu\nu h_h)$, for reducing unnecessary complexity in the analysis.
-This also brings a gain of $\sim 22\%$ in the signal rate after event preselection.
+In Method B$'$, we replace $\sigma(\nu\nu h_b)$ with an inclusive quantity $\sigma(\nu\nu h_h)$, for reducing unnecessary complexity in the analysis.
+This also brings an increasement of $\sim 22\%$ in the signal rate after event preselection.
 Notably, both methods suffer a subtlety caused by the interference between the signal of $\nu\nu h_{b,h}$ and its irreducible background $Z_\nu h_{b,h}$.
 To apply Eq.~(\ref{eq:mb}) and Eq.~(\ref{eq:md}), one needs to properly simulate this effect in the analysis.
-Yet, this was not explicitly implemented in literatures~\cite{Fujii:2017vwa,An:2018dwb,Abramowicz:2016zbo,Abada:2019lih}.
-For the method comparison, we will tolerate this uncertainty below by simply neglecting it.
+Yet, this was not explicitly implemented in~\cite{Fujii:2017vwa,An:2018dwb,Abramowicz:2016zbo,Abada:2019lih}.
+For the purpose of method comparison, we will tolerate this uncertainty below by simply neglecting it.
 We do not expect that such a treatment will qualitatively change the conclusions reached in this paper.

 For training the classifiers efficiently, we preselect the events by requiring their visible particles to have total energy $\in[105, 155]$GeV, invariant mass $\in[100, 135]$GeV, recoil mass $\in [65, 135]$GeV, a vector sum of $p_T > 10$GeV and $p_z < 60$GeV, and vetoing the events with any isolated leptons.
 The visible particles in each event are subsequently clustered into two jets for the J1-, J2- and J3-based analyses.
-The numbers of the signal and main background events after preselection are summarized in Table~\ref{tab:VBF240total}.
+The numbers of the signal and its main background events after preselection are summarized in Table~\ref{tab:VBF240total}.
 Both Higgs events such as $Z_\nu h_h$ and non-Higgs events such as $Z_\nu Z_{q_{_5}}$ and $q_{_5}q_{_5}(\gamma)$ contribute to the backgrounds significantly.